Maianbar

 One of Maianbar's defining characteristics is its limited road access — the main vehicle route runs through Royal National Park, making the locality feel genuinely secluded.
 Many residents and visitors arrive by ferry from Cronulla, sharing the short crossing with the neighbouring village of Bundeena, just a short bush track away.
 The surrounding Royal National Park offers world-class bush walking, swimming holes, and coastal trails, and the village has a relaxed, close-knit community feel popular with nature lovers, artists, and families seeking an escape from the city.

-Maianbar falls under postcode 2230 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Heathcote electorate.
+Maianbar falls under postcode 2230 and is governed by the Sutherland Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hughes, while state elections fall under the Heathcote electorate.

 📍 Location